KDE/digikam-doc/setup_application/miscs_settings.rst

     :alt:
     :align: center

-    Dialog When Install is Ready to be Processed
+    Dialog under Windows When Install is Ready to be Processed

-Just press **Install** button to process.
-The current session will be close and installer will be started to install application.
+Just press **Install** button to process finak stage.
+The current digiKam session will be closed and installer will be started.

 .. note::